 What is the music like?

-- We sing traditional hymns and psalms found in the Trinity Hymnal and the Psalter.
-We have an organ and a piano, but we do not utilize other instruments during worship at this time.
+- We sing hymns and psalms found in the Red Trinity Hymnal and the Trinity Psalter Hymnal.
+Most weeks we use an organ and piano, but we have been accompanied by other instruments on occasion.

 Do you have communion?